G4Lactus/CTLARS_Package/README.md

 for performing variable selection in space high-dimensional complex data space, using the CTLARS algorithm.

-1.  **First**, we generate high-dimensional Gaussian data set with sparse support.
+1. We generate high-dimensional Gaussian data set with sparse support.

 ``` r
 library(ctlars)